lwoodbury/RFM69HCW-radio-module/README.md

 rf69.setTxPower(20, true);  // range from 14-20 for power, 2nd arg must be true for 69HCW

-Circuit examples also included as Fritzing (fzz) files and images
+Circuit examples also included as Fritzing (fzz) files and png image